Sky chief slams Tour haters, calls race's billing into doubt

 But he claimed the organisers' inability to step in and take effective measures against the haters had compromised the race's billing as the "the world's greatest annual sporting event".

 "The Tour de France is promoted as the world's greatest annual sporting event.
-If that's the case, then maybe treat it with a bit more respect," Brailsford said on the rest day Monday.
+If that's the case, then maybe treat it with a bit more respect," Brailsford said.

 "If you don't want international teams to come, you can have a Tour de France for French teams.
 That's the way I see it really."